BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32[] calldata id, uint256[] calldata tokenValue)

 Description: This function is responsible for unstaking the lp tokens.
 It iterates through the list of lp tokens and calculates the cumulative fees in aqua token from all the lp tokens.
 This function fetches the fees by calling the internal function _unstake in which which expects single id and tokenValue and returns the aqua amount in terms of fees accumulated for that token.
 Inside the function it fetches the token difference, aqua premium and token address by calling the withdraw function of the selected handler.
 Then on the basis of aqua price fetched from the oracle, it calculates the aqua amount which is then added to the fees calculated on the basis of aqua premium.
+It also mints addtitional 20% of Aqua tokens and sends it to the indexfund contract.

 **Oracle Contract**
 ===================